CONSTITUTION OF THE

 Section 5.
 The responsibilities of the Trustees shall be to look after the Church property.
 They shall elect their own chairman and inform the Church Council of their selection.

 Section 6.
-Persons must be members of this Church for five (5) years to be eligible for appointment as delegates to the Eastern Region.
-The delegates should make an oral or written report to the Church Council at the first meeting after the Conference meeting.
+Persons must be members of the Churches of God for three (3) years to be eligible for appointment as delegates to the Eastern Regional Conference.
+The delegates should make an oral or written report to the Church Council after the Conference meeting.

 Section 1.
 The voting members of the Church Council shall consist of the Elders, Deacons, and the Deaconesses.
-Non-voting members shall include the Church Treasurer, the Christian Education Coordinator, and the Pastor.
+Non-voting members shall include the Church Treasurer, the Pastor, the Financial Secretary, honorary Life Council members and other support staff.

 Section 3.
-The Church Council shall meet monthly on the second Monday, except if the Monday be a holiday, then the Church Council shall meet on the third Monday, and at any additional times and places upon which they agree.
+The Church Council shall meet monthly on the second Monday, except in the case of extenuating circumstances.
+The Church Council will then meet at an acceptable time and place.
+The Church council can meet at any additional times and places upon which they agree.

-Section 5.
-At the December meeting the Church Council shall appoint for one (1) year only, a treasurer, an assistant treasurer, a financial secretary, and assistant financial secretary, a delegate and an alternate delegate to the Big Spring Inter-Church Council, a delegate and an alternate delegate to the Eastern Regional Conference, Trustees, and any committees not otherwise specified.
-Any of these officers may succeed himself/herself.
+A. At the December meeting, the Church Council shall appoint for one (1) year term only, a treasurer, an assistant treasurer, a financial secretary, and assistant financial secretary.

 Section 6.
 Duties of the Church Council Officers

 A. It shall be the duty of the president to preside at all meetings of the Church Council, to call special meetings, and to appoint committees, as directed by the Church Council.
+The president may serve as a member of any commissions and committees on an ad hoc basis.
 The vice-president shall perform the same duties in the absence of the president.

 B. It shall be the duty of the secretary to keep a record of all proceedings of official meetings.
-He/she shall attend to all official correspondence, as directed by the Church Council.
+The secretary shall attend to all official correspondence, as directed by the Church Council.
 The assistant secretary shall perform the same duties in the absence of the secretary.

 C. It shall be the duty of the treasurer to hold in trust monies of the church, and to pay out as directed by the Church Council.
-He/she shall make a monthly report to the Church Council of all receipts and expenditures, and a written annual report to the congregation at the Annual Congregational Meeting.
+The treasurer shall make a monthly report to the Church Council of all receipts and expenditures, and a financial report to the congregation at the Annual Congregational Meeting.
 The assistant treasurer shall, in the absence of the treasurer, perform the same duties.

 Section 7.
-All vacancies in any office of the Church by death, resignation, or delinquency shall be appointed by the Church Council to fill the unexpired period and the appointees may succeed themselves.
+All vacancies in any office of the Church by death, resignation, or delinquency shall be appointed by the Elders and approved by the Church Council to fill the unexpired period.
+The appointees may succeed themselves.

 Section 8.
-Social Activities in the Church Use of church facilities are available for church members, regular attendees, and outside groups as outlined in the Building Use Guidelines and Fees policy.
+Social Activities in the Church – Use of church facilities is available for church members, regular attendees, and outside groups as outlined in the Facility Use Agreement.

-A. The church secretary, Council president and/or the Pastor may approve use of the buildings social activities and meetings by groups within the church (ie. Sunday School Classes, Happy Helpers, members, regular attendees, etc.), unless the event is questionable, then they may defer the decision to the Church Council.
+A. The Council President and/or the Pastor may approve use of the building for social activities and meetings by groups within the church (i.e., Connection Groups, Happy Helpers, members, regular attendees, etc.), unless the event is questionable, then they may defer the decision to the Church Council.

 B. The Church Council shall approve other social activities held on Church property.

-C. There will be no smoking or alcoholic beverages permitted in any part of the Church or All Purpose Building (APB).
+C. There will be no smoking or alcoholic beverages permitted in any part of the Church property.

-D. Any non-regular attendee requesting use of the Church or APB will be required to sign a contract and pay specific rental fees as determined by the Building Use Guidelines and Fees policy.
+D. Any non-regular attendee or outside group requesting use of the Church property will be required to sign a contract and pay specific rental fees as determined by the Facility Use Agreement.
 Fees will be set and approved by the Church Council.

 ARTICLE VII COMMISSIONS